BazookaDeploy/Docs/Installing.rst

 After installation you can proceed to edit the configuration file to change the connection string to the previously created database then start the Controller service.

 ..
 Note:: Make sure that the account running the service can connect to SQL server and the database.
-Yous system administrator may want to create a dedicated user
+Your system administrator may want to create a dedicated user

 Web site
 ----------